Arkansas Highway Police: Authority of AHP officers

 When enforcing commercial vehicle size, weight, and safety laws, AHP officers are authorized by Arkansas Law to stop and inspect commercial vehicles in Arkansas without establishing probable cause or reasonable suspicion.

 By statute, AHP is the only police agency in Arkansas that can conduct safety inspections of commercial motor vehicles and is the only agency that can cite drivers and companies for violations of commercial vehicle safety regulations.
 However any law enforcement officer can stop, cite, and/or arrest commercial operators in Arkansas with a violation of state traffic or criminal statutes.

 All officers of the Arkansas Highway Police, regardless of assignment, are also vested with full and complete law enforcement powers of arrest for all crimes both on and off the highways of Arkansas.
 In addition, officers share concurrent jurisdiction with both the Arkansas State Police and all county Sheriff's Offices in the state.

+Line of duty deaths

+As of 2025, two Arkansas Highway Police officers have been killed in the line of duty.